 Have you ever made a cast with fishing line and as the line was heading out you heard this obnoxious sound like an animal running through reeds at the beach going through your guide?
 Then when your lure stopped 10 feet out and the fishing line was all knotted at the guides you finally realized what it was!
-It is fishing line twist, and it comes from a variety of reason.
+It is fishing line twist, and it comes from a variety of reasons.
 Line twist happens particularly in monofilament fishing line, fluorocarbon fishing line or copolymer fishing line.

 What Is Line Twist?